OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 #### Cross References

 Ghidra can be used for analyzing the iOS binaries and obtain cross references by right clicking the desired function and selecting **Show References to**.
-This has been previously discussed in section "[Using Disassembler and Decompilers](0x04c-tampering-and-reverse-engineering#static-and-dynamic-binary-analysis "Using Disassembler and Decompilers)".

 #### API Usage